zzzevaka/docmcp/README.md

 ![Project Documentation](docs/screenshots/welcome.png)

-> Transform your project documentation into AI-accessible knowledge through Model Context Protocol

-DocMCP is a modern web platform that bridges the gap between human documentation and AI assistants.
+DocMCP is a light-weight application that bridges the gap between human documentation and AI assistants.
 Create, organize, and share your project documentation while making it instantly accessible to LLM agents through MCP (Model Context Protocol).

-## Why DocMCP?

-Modern development teams face a challenge: documentation exists in scattered places, making it hard for both humans and AI assistants to access.
-DocMCP solves this by:

-- **Centralizing Documentation**: Keep all your project docs in one place with intuitive organization
-- **AI-Ready Knowledge**: Automatically expose documentation through MCP, making it accessible to Claude and other LLM agents
-- **Reusable Templates**: Create documentation templates once, reuse them across multiple projects
-- **Team Collaboration**: Share knowledge across your team with project-based organization

 ## Quick start